xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 65536
      - CodeQwen1.5 is the Code-Specific version of Qwen1.5.
 It is a transformer-based decoder-only language model pretrained on a large amount of data of codes.

-   * - :ref:`codeshell <models_llm_codeshell>`
-     - generate
-     - 8194
-     - CodeShell is a multi-language code LLM developed by the Knowledge Computing Lab of Peking University.

-   * - :ref:`codeshell-chat <models_llm_codeshell-chat>`
-     - chat
-     - 8194
-     - CodeShell is a multi-language code LLM developed by the Knowledge Computing Lab of Peking University.

    * - :ref:`codestral-v0.1 <models_llm_codestral-v0.1>`
      - generate
      - 32768